15 Email Marketing Best Practices: Guide for 2020

 Essentially, the primary focus of your email and your CTA should fit above the fold, so the reader can quickly get the message without scrolling down to the bottom.

 See how Asos.com uses this best practice to their advantage.

 8. Tailor Your Emails According To Subscriber Activity

-The most effective emails are the ones that reach us at the right time with the right message.
-So tailoring your communication according to your subscriber activity is something worth trying.
+The most effective emails are those that reach out to the right person at the right time and with the right message.

 Here are a few ideas on how you can adopt this practice in your email communication flow: